yuanqing/sketch-clean-document/README.md

 - Delete hidden layers
 - Smart rename layers
 - Unnest nested groups
-- Skip processing of certain layers using a whitelist regular expression
+- Specify a whitelist regular expression to skip processing of certain layers
 - Operates on layers in the selection, or on layers on the current page if the selection is empty

+### Clean Symbols

+- Deletes unused symbol masters from the current document
+- Organises the Symbol page

-### Delete Unused Styles and Symbols
+### Clean Styles

-Deletes all unused text styles, layer styles and symbols from the current document
+- Deletes unused text styles and layer styles from the current document

+### Clean Pages

+- Deletes empty pages
+- Sorts the pages in alphabetical order

 ### Clean Document

-Executes the above two commands on all layers, text styles, layer styles and symbols in the current document
+Executes the above four commands on all layers, symbols, text styles, layer styles and pages in the current document

 ## Installation